CONTRACT OF CARRIAGE

 - Infants at least 2 days of age but under 2 years of age will be accepted when accompanied by a Passenger at least 16 years of age subject to the following:

 i.
 For infants 2 through 6 days of age, a medical statement may be required stating the infant is stable for travel ii.
 Domestic Travel (SJU to/from STX and STT and travel between STX and STT): One infant under 2 years of age accompanied by a fare paying Passenger, may be carried at no charge, on his or her lap iii.
-International Travel with lap infants (infant under the age of 2 years) on Seaborne flights are required to pay applicable fees and taxes, and must be issued a ticket displaying the collection of those fees and taxes
+International Travel with lap infants (infant under the age of 2 years) on Seaborne flights are required to pay applicable charges and taxes and must be issued a ticket displaying the collection of those charges and taxes

 - The age of the infant is based on the age at commencement of travel